Comparing SharePoint and Contract Management Software

 SharePoint is a ubiquitous software solution for businesses of all sizes because it’s convenient and familiar, since teams are often accustomed to Microsoft Office products, which integrate seamlessly with SharePoint.
 For businesses with straightforward document sharing and collaboration needs, SharePoint is a viable solution that can improve efficiency across teams and business units.

-Contract management software is specifically built to store, manage, and track corporate contracts and the data housed within those contracts.
-Contract management software gives users the tools to understand the data contained within contracts, and then take meaningful action based on those insights, which can help businesses enhance operations, save time, automate manual processes, reduce contract-related errors, and mitigate potential contract risks before they develop into significant problems for the business.
+Contract lifecycle management software is specifically built to store, manage, and track corporate contracts and the data housed within those contracts.
+CLM software gives users the tools to understand the data contained within contracts, and then take meaningful action based on those insights, which can help businesses enhance operations, save time, automate manual processes, reduce contract-related errors, and mitigate potential contract risks before they develop into significant problems for the business.

 Here’s a look at some of the areas where SharePoint stands out, and some of the things dedicated contract management software does exceptionally well.